appcelerator-archive/ti.newsstand/ios/documentation/index.md

         </plist>
     </ios>

-Modify the `UINewsstandBindingEdge` and `UINewsstandBindingType` values to get different decorations on the icons.
-Available options can be found in Apple's [CoreFoundationKeys Documentation](https://developer.apple.com/library/mac/#documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html).

-Add `newsstandicon.png` to the 'Resources/iphone' directory next to appicon.png

 ## Push Notifications

-Push notifications can be set to the device to notify it that a new issue is available.
+Push notifications can be sent to the device to notify it that a new issue is available.
 The notification payload must contain a "content-available" key set to 1.
 If this is not set, iOS will not allow the application to wake in the background to download a new issue.

 	{
 	  "aps":{
 		"content-available":1,
 	        },
-	   "device_tokens": ["J298BF42A7D91B8F3304F2509D125889AED3466F4D1376B26C374190B3974739"]
+	   "device_tokens": ["exampleToken4F2509D125889AED3466F4D1376B26C374190B3974739"]
 	}

 Use the `Ti.Network.NOTIFICATION_TYPE_NEWSSTAND` type when calling **registerForPushNotifications**